-7.1 6.3.6.
-Disciplinary Action- and Remedies
+6.3.6.
+Disciplinary Action and Remedies

 6.3.6.1.
 Disciplinary Action.
-Harassment, discrimination, and other prohibited conduct underaddressed pursuant to Section 6 of this Policy are serious offenses that will not be tolerated in an educational, working, cocurricular, social, or living environment.
+Harassment, discrimination, and other prohibited conduct addressed pursuant to Section 6 of this Policy are serious offenses that will not be tolerated in an educational, working, co-curricular, social, or living environment.
 Disciplinary action may include one or more of the following, but is not limited to:

 - Corrective action or restitution

-- · Written reprimand
+- Written reprimand

 - Requirement to attend training

 - Work restrictions

 - Suspension

 - Demotion with reduction in pay

 - Student expulsion

-- Termination of employment of University employees
+- Termination of employment of University employees26

 The range of disciplinary actions available when students are found responsible for conduct prohibited under this Policy is set forth in the Student Conduct System Policy.
-Student Conduct System Policy.
 When appropriate, persons found responsible for harassment, discrimination, or other prohibited conduct under Section 6 may be referred to, or required to participate in, counseling or educational sessions or programs.